eee-Andrew/WebPage_Future_is_Robotics/README.md

 ## Running the Site

-1. Start Apache and MySQL.
+1. Start Apache and MySQL from the XAMPP control panel (or via `systemctl` if you installed the native packages).
 2. Visit `http://localhost/crunchlabs-clone/` to view the landing page.
 3. Register a new account or log in using the seeded admin credentials (`admin@example.com` / `AdminPass123!`).
 4. Admins can manage products at `http://localhost/crunchlabs-clone/admin/products.php`.